 8 February - Banting – Kuala Lumpur - 67 km

-9 February - Kuala Lumpur
+9-10 February - Kuala Lumpur

-10-11 February - Kuala Lumpur – Port Dickson - 95km
+11 February - Kuala Lumpur – Port Dickson – 95 km

-I was fairly content just sitting and watching the sun set over the Straits of Malacca.
-It was boiling hot even after sunset and my tent was like a sauna.
-Shortly after I lay down I felt a damp spray and thought it had started raining, but to my horror I discovered that it was the camp’s tomcat that had sprayed through the door netting onto my head!!
-Don’t laugh it’s not funny.
+I was content just sitting and watching the sun set over the Straits of Malacca.
+It was boiling hot even after sunset and my tent felt like a sauna.
+Shortly after laying down, a damp spray was felt and I thought it had started raining but, to my horror, discovered the camp’s tomcat had sprayed through the door netting onto my head.
+It wasn’t funny.

-12-14 February - Port Dickson – Malacca - 82km
+12-14 February - Port Dickson – Melaka – 82 km

 It was another short days’ biking into Malacca, and it appeared to be getting hotter by the day.
 The dorm at the Sama-Sama annexe was, however, well ventilated and spacious and came complete with mosquito nets.